RapidSoftwareSolutions/Marketplace-AmazonLambda-Package/README.md

 | batchSize   | Number     | The largest number of records that AWS Lambda will retrieve from your event source at the time of invoking your function.
 Your function receives an event with all the retrieved records.
 The default is 100 records.

 ## AmazonLambda.updateFunctionCode
-Updates the code for the specified Lambda function.
+Updates the code for the specified Lambda function with direct link.
 This operation must only be used on an existing Lambda function and cannot be used to update the function configuration.

 | Field          | Type       | Description
 |----------------|------------|----------